Languages of Malta: Television

 Local television channels are broadcast mainly in Maltese and sometimes English.
 However, many people have access to foreign television channels from Italy, the UK, or other European countries, or from the United States, either via local cable or digital terrestrial services, or directly via satellite.

 Online usage of Maltese language

 As of 2005, Maltese was not a commonly used language on the internet, with the majority of "Maltese" websites being written in other languages.
 Out of a survey conducted on 13 Maltese websites, 12 of them were entirely in English, with one being bilingual, but not Maltese.
+A Eurobarometer survey conducted in January 2011, concluded that only 6.5% of Maltese people prefer to browse and read the web in Maltese, though this may be due to lack of content in that language, rather than snobbism.
+82% stated that a Maltese language version of every Maltese website should be compuslory.

 Future

 Possible scenarios for the future of Maltese are a subject of speculation among scholars.
 Dialectal variation of Maltese is in decline.
-There is influence from English and Italian.
-There is a perceived language shift towards English amongst the Maltese, with lexological and grammatical patterns in Maltese increasingly anglicized.
+There is influence from English and Italian and code-switching is widespread.
+Lexological and grammatical patterns in Maltese are increasingly anglicized, and there are even reported cases of language shift towards English in some especially affluent families, although this remains relatively uncommon.
 However this absorption of linguistic influences saturates the history of the Maltese language, which remains spoken by a very high percentage of the population.